Learning When the Concept Shifts: Confounding, Invariance, and Dimension Reduction: Undesired Properties of Source Risk Minimization

-\begin{remark} It is immediate to show that under Assumption~\ref{asmp:base}, the best linear model is well-defined.
+\begin{remark} It is immediate to show that under Assumption~\ref{asmp:base}, the best linear model is well-defined and given as $\beta_\cE = \beta^\star + (\E_\cE[X X^\top])^{-1} \Delta \E_\cE[E E^\top] \gamma$.
 The above result shows that the best linear model shifts as long as the environment changes.
 The curious reader may wonder whether the Bayes optimal model $\E_{\cE}[Y|X]$ also changes.
-If we assume in addition that $(E, Z, W)$ is drawn from a multivariate Gaussian and $E$ is mean-zero, we have

-which matches the best linear model.
+If we assume in addition that $(E, Z, W)$ is drawn from a multivariate Gaussian and $E$ is mean-zero, we can show $\E_{\cE}[Y|X] = \langle \beta^\star + (\E_\cE[X X^\top])^{-1} \Delta \E_\cE[E E^\top] \gamma, X \rangle$, which matches the best linear model.
 Therefore, the Bayes optimal concept is also environment dependent.
-The above simple derivation also shows that the re-weighting method \citep{Shimodaira2000ImprovingPI} according to the likelihood ratio of covariate distributions will not fix the concept shift issue.
+The simple derivation above also shows that the re-weighting method of \citet{Shimodaira2000ImprovingPI}, based on the likelihood ratio of the covariate distributions, will not fix the concept shift issue.
 Due to endogeneity, a new methodology is needed. \end{remark}

 In plain language, source risk minimization fails to recover a model that stays invariant across environments.
 The concept shift induced by the movement of the second moments of $E$ reflects a bias that cannot be reconciled through traditional least squares.
 The root cause of the above concept shift is endogeneity.
 Inspired by the instrumental variable literature, we instead resort to exogenous linear subspaces of covariates invariant to environment shifts.
 The following proposition shows two desiderata---dimension reduction and invariance---can be achieved simultaneously.